wladimir-georgiew/CarCatalogue/README.md

 #### Sidebar.
 ![AdminPanel_Sidebar](https://github.com/wladimir-georgiew/CarCatalogue/assets/61605749/d5741b33-08bb-4044-97ed-1f2cac6c3dcd)

 #### Manage All Cars - Displaying all cars, allowing AJAX CRUD operations for Admin authorized user.
+It also has pagination and a search, similar to the one from Models Page, but this one searches for models + makes.
 ![AdminPanel_ManageAllCars](https://github.com/wladimir-georgiew/CarCatalogue/assets/61605749/99ebba2d-d2f7-4dda-a49c-7e13e92486ca)

 #### Add or Edit Car Modal